ericgregory/control-demos/hello-world/README.md

 Cosmonic Control is built on [wasmCloud](https://wasmcloud.com/), an Incubating project at the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/).

-## Install local Kubernetes environment
+### Install local Kubernetes environment

-For the best local Kubernetes development experience, we recommend installing `kind` with the following `kind-config.yaml` configuration:
+For the best local Kubernetes development experience, we recommend installing [`kind`](https://kind.sigs.k8s.io/) and starting a cluster with the following `kind-config.yaml` configuration, enabling simple local ingress with Envoy:

 ```yaml
 kind: Cluster